orbbec/OrbbecSDK-dev/docs/api/features_not_available_at_v2.x.x.md

 # Features not available in the current version

+## Mirror/Flip/Rotate frames inside SDK or device

+In order to reduce coupling and improve performance, OrbbecSDK v2.x will no longer support outputting data frames after mirror/flip/rotate processing, but users can freely handle mirror/flip/rotate in their application by explicitly calling the frame processing filters.

-## Record playback
+## Recording and playback function

-The record playback feature will soon be redesigned in a future version
+The recording and playback function is temporarily unavaiable and will soon be redesigned and released in a future version of OrbbecSDK v2.x.

 ## Firmware upgrade and OrbbecViewer OTA function

-It will be added in the upcoming version.
-Current users need to use the old version of the SDK and tools to upgrade the firmware.
+The firmware upgrade function is temporarily unavaiable and will soon be redesigned and released in a future version of OrbbecSDK v2.x.
+Current users need to use OrbbecSDK v1.x and tools based on OrbbecSDK v1.x to upgrade the firmware.

-## Mirror/Flip/Rotate frames inside SDK or device
-The SDK will no longer support outputting data frames after mirror/flip/rotate processing, but users can freely handle this in their application code by calling the frame processing filter.